Apple CEO Tim Cook Give His Two Cents On Corporate Tax Policy.

 Apple CEO Tim Cook just gave the world more evidence that digital moguls are just as slimy as the industrial tycoons of yesteryear.
 And it might just leave you considering replacing your favorite Apple products with those of the tech giant’s competitors.
+Forming an Illinois LLC is easy and affordable.
+Check out MoneyBrighter for more information

 On Sunday, Tim Cook sat down with Charlie Rose on 60 Minutes, and made comments that perfectly illustrate why so many Americans are fed up with America’s billionaire class: he believes Apple (AAPL) should profit from America’s consumer market, but he doesn’t think the company should put in what they take out.
 Why?
 Because Americans are talentless, and taxes are dumb.